Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 ```

 {{% notice warning %}}
-Note that if you define a field to trigger validation on server-side, only the result of this validation will be displayed.
-E.i.
+Note that if you define a field to trigger validation server-side, only the result of this validation will be displayed.
+Meaning,
-if there is another client-side validation defined, a possible server-side validation of the field will overrun these.
+if there is another client-side validation defined, a possible server-side validation of the field will overwrite these.
 Therefore, you should make sure
 to implement all necessary validations on the server-side as well.
 It is possible to attach multiple error messages to the same field if needed.
 {{% /notice %}}